-Relevant Gender Publications shared by Advisory Board Members – In alphabetical order by first name.
+Relevant Gender Publications shared by Advisory Board Members – In alphabetical order by last name.

 Borgerson, J. (2018) Caring and Power in Female Leadership: A Philosophical Approach.
 Newcastle upon Tyne, UK: Cambridge Scholars Press.